-IPG sources its suppliers in a responsible manner under Global Sourcing and Procurement and Third Party Supplier Due Diligence Guidelines and fully expects and requires its suppliers to operate in full compliance with all applicable laws.
-Our standard terms of business attached to our Purchase Orders, and our supplier contract templates include warranties that the suppliers will comply, inter alia, with modern slavery laws.
+IPG sources its suppliers in a responsible manner under its Global Sourcing and Procurement and Third-Party Supplier Due Diligence Guidelines and fully expects and requires its suppliers to operate in full compliance with all applicable laws.
+Our standard terms of business attached to our Purchase Orders, and our supplier contract templates include warranties that the suppliers will comply with applicable laws including modern slavery laws.
 Under these terms, a failure by a supplier to comply with applicable laws (including as they relate to Slavery and Human Trafficking) would be a justifiable reason for such a relationship to be terminated.

-When engaging suppliers, we ask them to complete a supplier questionnaire to confirm their structure, shareholdings and their agreement that they comply with our policies and Supplier Code of Conduct.
+When engaging suppliers, we ask them to complete a supplier questionnaire to confirm their structure, shareholdings and their agreement that they comply with our policies and the IPG Supplier Code of Conduct.

 Risk control and assessment is a high priority for IPG and IPG carries out continuous reviews to improve its effectiveness.
-In this respect during 2021, IPG developed a new vendor onboarding platform which includes a modern slavery assessment for suppliers.
+In the last couple of years IPG has started to operate a new vendor on-boarding platform which includes a modern slavery assessment for suppliers.
 The initial vendor request includes a specific question on whether the supplier supplies services in the UK.
-If the supplier responds yes to that request they are asked further basic questions about modern slavery compliance and whether or not they have issued a modern slavery statement.
-This platform is currently operating in the USA with the intention to extend its application across IPG's wider network including the UK.
+If the supplier responds yes to that request they are asked further basic questions about modern slavery compliance, their own risk analysis of their supply chain and whether or not they have issued a modern slavery statement.
+This platform is currently operating in the UK, USA and Canada and its use will be rolled out to Australia, Singapore, India and The Philippines in 2024.

-As part of our robust compliance program to ensure we are conducting business with reputable suppliers and service providers, we have also established a global third party screening solution using the LexisNexis Compliance Database.
-The screening is conducted on all clients and vendors/suppliers when permissible by law.
-IPG also uses Bureau Van Dijk Orbis and TransUnion TLOxp databases for enhanced screening.
-Ongoing screening is conducted on new Contractors/Suppliers/Service Providers as part of the onboarding procedures.
+As part of our robust compliance program to ensure we are conducting business with reputable suppliers and service providers, we have also established a global third-party screening solution using the Truth Technologies Sentinel Database.
+The screening is conducted on all clients and suppliers when permissible by law.
+IPG also uses Bureau Van Dijk Orbis for enhanced screening.
+Ongoing screening is conducted on new suppliers as part of the onboarding procedures.
 The screening is conducted against the following criteria: